Robot Operating System (ROS)

 Both MATLAB and Simulink support the TCPROS transport layer (see TCPROS).
 The UDPROS transport is not supported.

-ROS Toolbox supports ROS Indigo and Hydro platforms, but your own ROS installation may have different message versions.
+Support for different platforms and versions can be found at ROS System Requirements.
 If you would like to overwrite our current message catalog, you can utilize ROS Custom Message Support to generate new message definitions.
-For ROS 2, ROS Toolbox supports the Bouncy Bolson platform.